Fulvic Acid Research Hub — The Complete Study Library

 Characterization of fulvic acid beverages by mineral profile and antioxidant capacity (2019).
 Foods, MDPI.

-Direct laboratory analysis confirmed over 70 ionic trace minerals and significant antioxidant capacity in liquid fulvic acid beverages, including DPPH and ABTS radical scavenging activity.
+Direct laboratory analysis confirmed over 70 ionic trace minerals and significant antioxidant capacity in liquid fulvic acid beverages, including DPPH and ABTS radical-scavenging activity.
+Read the study.

 Safety and Tolerability